British anti-invasion preparations of the Second World War: British Army

 The number of tanks in Britain increased rapidly between June and September 1940 (mid-September being the theoretical planned date for the launch of Operation Sea Lion) as follows:

 These figures do not include training tanks or tanks under repair.

 The light tanks were mostly MkVIB and the cruiser tanks were A9 / A10 / A13.
 The infantry tanks included 27 obsolete Matilda MkIs but the rest were almost all the very capable Matilda II.
 The first Valentine infantry tanks were delivered in May 1940 for trials and 109 had been built by the end of September.
 In the immediate aftermath of Dunkirk some tank regiments, such as the 4th/7th Royal Dragoon Guards, were expected to go into action as infantry armed with little more than rifles and light machine guns.
 In June 1940 the regiment received the Beaverette, an improvised armoured car developed by order of the Minister of Aircraft Production Lord Beaverbrook, and former holiday coaches for use as personnel carriers.
-It did not receive tanks until April 1941 and then the obsolete Covenanter.
+It did not receive tanks until April 1941 and then the problematic Covenanter.

 Churchill stated "in the last half of September we were able to bring into action on the south coast front sixteen divisions of high quality of which three were armoured divisions or their equivalent in brigades".
 It is significant that the British Government felt sufficiently confident in Britain's ability to repel an invasion (and in its tank production factories) that it sent 154 tanks (52 light, 52 cruiser and 50 infantry) to Egypt in mid-August.
 At this time, Britain's factories were almost matching Germany's output in tanks and, by 1941, they would surpass them.